Policies and Publication Ethics

 Open Access Statement

 Printed volumes of ‘Atiqot are also available: ‘Atiqot (English Series) Volume Nos.
 1–20 (ISSN 9031-4808); ‘Atiqot (Hebrew Series) Volume Nos.
 1–10 (ISSN 0067-0138); and ‘Atiqot (ISSN 0792-8424) Volume Nos.
 21–119.
-Starting with Volume 120 (April 2026), the journal has ceased print publication and will be published exclusively online.
+Starting with Volume 120 (April 2026), the journal has ceased print publication and is published exclusively online.

 Archiving